NayanEupho/Agentic-Docker/README.md

 ## Usage

-The system requires two main components to be running simultaneously: the Ollama service (providing the LLM) and the Agentic Docker MCP servers.
+The system requires two main components to be running simultaneously: the Ollama service (providing the LLM) and the DevOps Agent MCP servers.

 ### Step 1: Start Ollama Service